 - "Aquarius" in Hair

 - "Ohmigod You Guys" in Legally Blonde: The Musical

 - "Kids Just Being Kids" from The Fairly Oddparents: School's Out!
 The Musical

 - "After Today" from A Goofy Movie

 - "I Wanna Be A Boy" from the film version of Teacher's Pet

 - "High On A Hill" from The Desert Song.
 Hammerstein himself apologized for not writing good lyrics.

 - In Knickerbocker Holiday, "Clickety-Clack" is a typical opening chorus sung by Dutch Maidens washing the steps, though it's actually the second song in the show, the first being part of the long Opening Monologue.

-- Non-musical example: Almost all of J.S.
-Bach's cantatas start with an opening chorus, though a few aversions do exist (notably the Coffee Cantata, or Schweight stille, plaudert nicht, which starts with a recitative).
+- Non-theatre example: Almost all of Johann Sebastian Bach's cantatas start with an opening chorus, though a few aversions do exist (notably the Coffee Cantata, or Schweight stille, plaudert nicht, which starts with a recitative).
 Usually cantatas that do not start with a chorus instead start with a Sinfonia movement (a completely instrumental movement).